fares-automation/Workflow-automations/Upwork RSS Feed & Icebreaker Generator/Description.md

       <li>Tailor the filters to match your ideal client profile</li>
       <li>Integrate with your CRM or existing business tools</li>
       <li>Add custom reporting features to track your success metrics</li>
-      <li>Implement team collaboration features if you have multiple freelancers</li>
     </ul>
     <p>Let's discuss how we can configure this automation to give you a competitive edge on Upwork!</p>
   </div>